asilaothman/Final-Asessment/README.md

 <details><summary>XSS and CSRF Prevention</summary>
 For XSS and CSRF prevention, a couple of measures have been implemented in this web application:

+1. Implementing CSP: A further layer of protection that aids in the detection and mitigation of specific attack types, such as data injection and cross-site scripting (XSS) assaults.
+These assaults are used for a variety of purposes, including virus delivery, site defacement, and data theft.
+The implementation has been done at HTML <meta> tag for same origin policy.

+2. CSRF Token: Web attacks called CSRF attacks, which target end users via malicious links, are risky.
+Attackers can use a variety of methods to send CSRF links, including JavaScript, web pages, forums, blog comments, and social media posts.
+The user is already logged in when they click the link, which takes them to a dangerous website.
+This link's objective is to force the user to carry out undesired actions on the website.

 </details>

 <details><summary>Database Security Principles</summary>